abdulahad-dev/siu-problem-solving-home-work2/README.md

 Home Work:
 	a.
-Write a  C Program 1 to 100 even number print
+Write a  C Program 1 to 100 even number print,

 	b.
 Write a  C Program 1 to 100 odd number print